-To rotate or flip the blueprint around, enable transformations with t and use Ctrl with the arrow keys to add a transformation step:
+To rotate or flip the blueprint around, enable transformations with t and use the following keys to add a transformation step:

-CtrlLeft: Rotate counterclockwise (ccw) CtrlRight: Rotate clockwise (cw) CtrlUp: Flip vertically (vflip) CtrlDown: Flip horizontally (hflip)
+(: Rotate counterclockwise (ccw) ): Rotate clockwise (cw) \: Flip vertically (vflip) =: Flip horizontally (hflip)

 If you have applied several transformations, but there is a shorter sequence that can be used to get the blueprint into the configuration you want, it will automatically be used.
 For example, if you rotate clockwise three times, gui/quickfort will shorten the sequence to a single counterclockwise rotation for you.